megumi30/Social-Media-Trends/README.md

 *  Running the image download script.py will allow you to download the images from the image links included in the CSV.
 *  A pretrained YOLOv3 architecture that was trained on the DeepFashion2 dataset was used for object detection.
-*  Run the new image demo.py script to copy the code from this repository and utilise it.
 *  This model recognises the  object categories and isolates the target inside the image's bounding box.
 *  After saving the images, feature extraction is performed on it.